43-day winter vacation in schools in Leh begins

 All government and private schools in Leh district of Ladakh Union Territory were closed on Monday after the administration announced a 43-day winter vacation.

-According to an order issued by the secretary of education for the Union Territory of Ladakh, Saugat Biswas, these schools shall observe summer vacation from December 9 to February 2020.
+According to an order issued by the secretary of education for the Union Territory of Ladakh, Saugat Biswas, these schools shall observe winter vacation from December 9 to February 2020.

 In Kargil district of Ladakh, the winter vacation began on December 2.